inovex/elements/CONTRIBUTING.md

 - set the checkbox: **Remove source branch when merge request is accepted**
 - set the checkbox: **Squash commits when merge request is accepted.** This feature squashes all commits into one commit before merging which helps us to keep the git history compact.
-- **provide the title of the merge request in a commit message manner (see below).** This is very important because the "squash commit" that occurs in the history has the merge request's title.
+- **provide the title of the merge request in a commit message manner (see below).** This is very important because the "squash commit" that occurs in the history usually has the merge request's title.
+The exceptions are multi line commits.
+If any of your commits have a multi line description, the first multi line commit message will be chosen as the title for the "squash commit".
+Further information on squashing can be found in [the GitLab documentation](https://gitlab.inovex.de/help/user/project/merge_requests/squash_and_merge).

 ## Commit Messages